Thursday, April 16, 2026

 16:10

-Session 2: Shaping tomorrow: Research award finalists present their vision
+Session 2: Shaping tomorrow: Visionary Research from Award Finalists

-A showcase of groundbreaking research by four outstanding early-career scientists, selected as finalists for the prestigious OR Foundation Research Award.
-Each finalist will present their work in oral implantology or tissue reconstruction, followed by a live evaluation by an expert jury
+A showcase of pioneering research by four exceptional early-career scientists, selected as finalists for the prestigious OR Foundation Research Award.
+Each finalist will present innovative work in the fields of oral implantology or tissue reconstruction, followed by a live expert jury evaluation.

 17:10